calaldees/TeachProgramming/book/computerScienceIsNotForEveryone.md

 No relevant GCSE's or A-Levels, accepted onto CS degrees.
 In 2021, 38% of all degree's across the country were awarded 1st class honors (grade inflation.
 2010=15%, 2000=10%, 1990=5%) [citation]

+TODO: Add [[hackathon]] for environment that values young peoples skill and effort